 Mt.
 Tabor is still a special community.
 Its historic heritage is being preserved and its community is full of good will and participation.
 There are many events each year, including Children’s Day, an annual Holiday Craft Fair, House Tour, and concerts.
 The many active committees in town include the Garden Club, Historical Society, and Children’s Day Committee.
 Mt.
 Tabor also has a golf course and country club.

 In 2001 we celebrated the reconstruction of a decorative iron arch at the entrance to Mt.
 Tabor closest to Dickerson Rd. at Rt.
-53. The original arch was in place around the turn of the 20th century, and the reproduction was a project of the Mt.
-Tabor Historical Society and the Beautification Committee of the Camp Meeting Association.
+53. The original arch was in place around the turn of the 20th century, and the reproduction was a project of the Mount Tabor Historical Society and the Beautification Committee of the Camp Meeting Association.
 It was completed in June of 2001, and helps one to visualize how Mt.
 Tabor appeared to people arriving by train, as many did.
 This project was made possible by contributions from individuals, from the Camp Meeting Association, and from money the Mt.
 Tabor Historical Society raises from events such as the annual House Tour.